Meniscus tear: Information & meniscus tear specialists

 © bilderzwerg / Fotolia

-• Being overweight,
+• overweight,

-• When performing repeated twists.
+• repeated twisting.

 • Pain,

-• Blockages, and
+• blockages and

-• Swelling
+• swelling

 are the result.

-Symptoms and diagnosis of a torn meniscus
+Symptoms and diagnosis of a meniscus tear

 • Pain when twisting,

-• Pain when performing deep squats, and
+• when squatting low and

-If the findings are unclear, magnetic resonance imaging (MRI) can reliably detect meniscus damage.
+If the findings are unclear, magnetic resonance imaging(MRI) can then provide reliable evidence of meniscus damage.

-A torn meniscus leads to knee instability and subsequently to excessive joint wear (osteoarthritis).
-Therefore, surgical stabilization as early as possible is essential.
+A meniscus tear leads to instability of the knee and subsequently to excessive joint wear(osteoarthritis).
+Surgical stabilization as early as possible is therefore essential.

 Please accept additional external content to watch this video.